 - If you do not have a PIN Number or don't know what it is:

 You can request a USDOT PIN Number here and select “Click here to request your Docket Number PIN and/or USDOT Number PIN.”
-Be sure to request a USDOT Number PIN, not
+Be sure to request a USDOT Number PIN, not a Docket Number PIN.
+You can also call 800-832-5660 for assistance.

 - If you have a PIN Number but it doesn't work: